-As at March 31, 2020, MBL had total assets of A\$226.1 billion and total equity of A\$14.2 billion.
-For the 2020 fiscal year, our net operating income from ordinary activities was A\$6,172 million and profit after tax attributable to the ordinary equity holder was A\$1,461 million.
-Of MBL Group's revenues from external customers, 47% were derived from regions outside Australia.
+As at March 31, 2021, MBL had total assets of A\$216.8 billion and total equity of A\$14.1 billion.
+For the 2021 fiscal year, our net operating income was A\$6,995 million and profit after tax attributable to the ordinary equity holder was A\$1,676 million.
+Of MBL Group's revenues from external customers, 51% were derived from regions outside Australia.

-The tables below show the relative net operating income and profit contribution from ordinary activities of each of our operating groups for the 2020 and 2019 fiscal years.
+The tables below show the relative net operating income and profit contribution of each of our operating groups for the 2021 and 2020 fiscal years.

-Net operating income from ordinary activities of MBL Group by operating group for the 2020 and 2019 fiscal years1
+Net operating income of MBL Group by operating group for the 2021 and 2020 fiscal years

 Fiscal Year ended

-Mar 31, 2020 Mar 31, 2019 Movement 4
+Mar 31, 2021 Mar 31, 2020 Movement

 A\$m A\$m %

-Banking and Financial Services 2,034 2,099 (3)
+Banking and Financial Services 2,075 2,034 2

-Commodities and Global Markets 2 3,811 3,668 4
+Commodities and Global Markets 4,304 3,690 17

-Total net operating income from operating groups 5,845 5,767 1
+Total net operating income from operating groups 6,379 5,724 11

-Corporate 3 327 144 127
+Corporate 616 448 38

-Total net operating income 6,172 5,911 4
+Total net operating income 6,995 6,172 13

-For further information on our segment reporting, see section 3.0 of our 2020 Fiscal Year Management Discussion and Analysis Report and Note 3 to our 2020 annual financial statements.
+For further information on our segment reporting, see section 3.0 of our 2021 Fiscal Year Management Discussion and Analysis Report and Note 3 to our 2021 annual financial statements.
+During the 2021 fiscal year, certain activities of Commodities and Global Markets' Cash Equities business, which operated within the Bank Group, were transferred to Macquarie Capital in the Non-Bank Group.
+The results for the 2021 fiscal year are reported to reflect this reorganization with reclassified results for prior periods.

-Net profit from ordinary activities of MBL Group by operating group for the 2020 and 2019 fiscal years1
+Net profit from ordinary activities of MBL Group by operating group for the 2021 and 2020 fiscal years

-Fiscal Yea
+Fiscal Year ended

-Mar 31, 2020 Mar 31, 2019 Movement 4
+Mar 31, 2021 Mar 31, 2020 Movement

 A\$m A\$m %

-Banking and Financial Services 767 753 2
+Banking and Financial Services 769 767 <1

-Commodities and Global Markets 2 1,822 1,685 8
+Commodities and Global Markets 2,424 1,820 33

-Total contribution to net profit from operating groups from continuing operations 2,589 2,438 6
+Total contribution to net profit from operating groups from continuing operations 3,193 2,587 23

-Corporate 3 (1,292) (1,372) (6)
+Corporate (1,517) (1,290) 18

-Net profit attributable to the ordinary equity holder of MBL from continuing operations 1,297 1,066 22
+Net profit attributable to the ordinary equity holder of MBL from continuing operations 1,676 1,297 29

-For further information on our segment reporting, see section 3.0 of our 2020 Fiscal Year Management Discussion and Analysis Report and Note 3 to our 2020 annual financial statements.
+For further information on our segment reporting, see section 3.0 of our 2021 Fiscal Year Management Discussion and Analysis Report and Note 3 to our 2021 annual financial statements.
+During the 2021 fiscal year, certain activities of Commodities and Global Markets' Cash Equities business, which operated within the Bank Group, were transferred to Macquarie Capital in the Non-Bank Group.
+The results for the 2021 fiscal year are reported to reflect this reorganization with reclassified results for prior periods.

-As reported for MBL Group, the Commodities and Global Markets group excludes certain assets of the Credit Markets business; certain activities of the Cash Equities business and the Commodity Markets and Finance business; and some other less financially significant activities.
+As reported for MBL Group, the Commodities and Global Markets group excludes certain assets of the Credit Markets business; certain activities of the Commodity Markets and Finance business; and some other less financially significant activities.

-The Corporate segment includes earnings from the net impact of managing liquidity for the MBL Group, earnings on capital, non-trading derivative volatility, earnings from investments and central credit and asset related impairments including certain additional central overlays on expected credit losses.
+The Corporate segment includes earnings from legacy businesses within the Bank Group, the net impact of managing liquidity for the MBL Group, earnings on capital, non-trading derivative volatility, earnings from investments and central credit and asset related impairments.

-[&]quot;"" indicates that actual movement was greater than 300%, that the movement was positive to negative, or that the movement was negative to positive.
+4 &quot;\" indicates that actual movement was greater than 300%, that the movement was positive to negative, or that the movement was negative to positive.

-As reported for MBL Group, the Commodities and Global Markets group excludes certain assets of the Credit Markets business; certain activities of the Cash Equities business and the Commodity Markets and Finance business; and some other less financially significant activities
+As reported for MBL Group, the Commodities and Global Markets group excludes certain assets of the Credit Markets business; certain activities of the Commodity Markets and Finance business; and some other less financially significant activities.